phebsv/CPU-SCHEDULING-OS-PROJECT/README.md

 **Bugs**
+1. MLFQ Scheduling
-1. Queue Demotion Timing Issue - Processes are not being demoted to lower priority queues at the correct time.
+   - Queue Demotion Timing Issue - Processes are not being demoted to lower priority queues at the correct time.
-2. Queue Level Tracking Issue - The scheduler incorrectly tracks which queue processes belong to.
+   - Queue Level Tracking Issue - The scheduler incorrectly tracks which queue processes belong to.

 **Limitations**
 1. MLFQ implementation uses dynamic queue-based priorities only.
 Static process priorities are not supported